Graduate Coursework

 Normally, all students in the PhD program in English must demonstrate a reading knowledge of French.
 Those whose proposed research requires a reading knowledge of languages other than French must have or acquire such knowledge (these specific requirements will be set by the individual student's thesis committee).
 With the written permission of the department, another language (including Old English) may be substituted for a reading knowledge of French.
 The language requirement must be completed by the end of the third year of the program.

-PLEASE NOTE: Practicum, lecture series, or lab courses taken through a collaborative specialization do not count towards fulfillment of our departmental coursework requirements; e.g., in the Book History and Print Culture Collaborative Specialization, BKS2001H Practicum in Book History and Print Culture will not count towards coursework requirements for the PhD in English and will be taken in addition to our departmental program requirements.
-If you pursue a collaborative specialization, be sure to check with the Graduate Administrator, Tanuja Persaud, to confirm your coursework requirements.
+PLEASE NOTE: Practicum, lecture series, or lab courses taken through a Collaborative Specialization do not count towards fulfillment of our departmental coursework requirements; e.g., in the Book History and Print Culture Collaborative Specialization, BKS2001H Practicum in Book History and Print Culture will not count towards coursework requirements for the PhD in English and will be completed in addition to our departmental program requirements.
+If you pursue a Collaborative Specialization, be sure to check with the Graduate Administrator, Tanuja Persaud, to confirm your coursework requirements.